electricimp/impTest/README.md

 ### New Project Configuration

 Configuration file can be generated with command `imptest init`.
-__.imptest__ file is a default configuration file for generation.
-Custom name of configuration file may be defined with `-c` option.
+`-c` option is used to define the name of file.
+If `-c` is not provided __.imptest__ file in current directory will be used.
 Relative or absolute path can be used in `-c` option.
-In this case all parent directories have to be created before configuration file generation.
+All parent directories have to be created before configuration file generation.
 You will be asked for [configuration properties](#test-project-configuration) during the generation.

 `imptest init` command can also be used to update existing configuration.